mdrew300/Programming-II/customer-segmentation-analysis/README.md

 ```

 ## Reproducibility Notes
-- Seeds are set (`np.random.seed(315)`; `random_state=42` for the embeddings/embedding-space K-Means; `random_state=315` for the full-feature K-Means).
-Results are stable across the 30-run ARI test, but exact cluster *index labels* can permute between runs — segment composition is what's stable, not the integer IDs.
 - t-SNE/UMAP are used for visualization; the reported K-Means segmentation is fit on the standardized feature space.

 ## Limitations